Graylog2/documentation/pages/alerts.rst

    are using the Graylog Labs PagerDuty integration, you should migrate to the officially supported PagerDuty alert notifications at your earliest convenience.

-.. important:: In order to use PagerDuty alert notifications, you must create a new integration in PagerDuty to obtain an integration routing key:
+.. important:: In order to use PagerDuty alert notifications, you will need an integration routing key.
+If you do not already have one, you will need to create a new integration in PagerDuty:
    `PagerDuty Documentation <https://developer.pagerduty.com/docs/events-api-v2/overview/#getting-started>`__

 These are the supported configuration options: